 There have been many shipwrecks along this stretch of coastline.
 If you have time to visit the local museum in Burravoe, you can read some of the harrowing accounts and see artefacts washed up or retrieved by divers.
 Ask about the Lastdregger and the Diana in particular.

-From the Ness of Houlland, make your way back to the fine sandy beach, with sand dunes behind.
+Skirting below Breckon Farm follow the path down and then along the award winning sands to the Ness of Houlland.
 Otters are often seen here and if you are interested in stones, hunt among the crevices of the rocks at the eastern end for rough "sugary" garnets, which sometimes get washed out of the more crumbly mica schists.
 The geology here is interesting, with much faulting and folding.